Estimation of the Spatial Weighting Matrix for Spatiotemporal Data under the Presence of Structural Breaks: Two-Stage Lasso Estimation

-In the second step, we estimate the full model, i.e., both the changes in the mean $\xvec{a}_{i,t}$ as well as the spatial dependence $\xmat{W}$.
-For this estimation, we propose to use a further adaptive lasso approach.
+In the second stage, we estimate the full model, i.e., both the changes in the mean {$\xvec{a}_{t}$} as well as the spatial dependence $\xmat{W}$.
+For this estimation, we propose again using a LASSO approach.
 In particular, \eqref{eq:model} can be rewritten in a linear form as